koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 # Related work

-There is a limited but promising set of existing work using interpretability tools to reverse-engineer, understand, and modify the behavior of RL agents.
+A limited but promising set of existing work uses interpretability tools to reverse-engineer, understand, and modify the behavior of RL agents.
 [Hilton et al.](https://distill.pub/2020/understanding-rl-vision) used attribution and dimensionality reduction to analyze another procgen environment (CoinRun), with one core result being conceptually similar to ours: they were able to blind the agent to in-game objects with small, targeted model edits, with demonstrable effects on behavior.
 However, they used optimization to find appropriate model edits, while we hand-designed simple yet successful model edits.
 Joseph Bloom also used attribution to [reverse-engineer a single-layer decision transformer](https://www.lesswrong.com/posts/bBuBDJBYHt39Q5zZy/decision-transformer-interpretability) trained on a grid-world task.
 Larger models have also been studied: [McGrath et al.](https://www.pnas.org/doi/abs/10.1073/pnas.2206625119) used probes and extensive behavioral analysis to identify human-legible chess abstractions in AlphaZero activations.

 [Li et al.](https://arxiv.org/pdf/2210.13382) used non-linear probes on Othello-GPT in order to infer the model's representation of the board.
 They then intervened on the representation in order to retarget the next-move predictions.
 Like our work, they flexibly retargeted behavior by modifying activations. ([Neel Nanda](https://www.lesswrong.com/posts/nmxzr2zsjNtjaHh7x/actually-othello-gpt-has-a-linear-emergent-world) later showed that linear probes suffice.)